Burtonwood: Facilities

-Burtonwood had four public houses.
+Burtonwood had four pubs.
 Three that have since been demolished are The Bridge House Inn, The Elm Tree Inn, and The Limerick Hotel.
 The Bridge House Inn and the Elm Tree Inn were both owned by the Marstons Group, and were demolished in 2014.
 The first was located in Phipps lane built in the early 1900s, the second was located on the corner of Phipps Lane and Chapel Lane, built around 1885.
 The Limerick Hotel was located on what was Cow Lane, now Burtonwood Rd, built in 1911 and demolished in the early 1940s because the pub was too close, to the (fully operational) Burtonwood Air Base and runway.
 The Village currently has only one public house, the Chapel House since the Fiddle i'th Bag Inn closed in the 2020s.
-It has three social clubs and three churches, St. Michael's, St. Paul of the Cross and the Methodist church.
+It has three social clubs and three churches, St. Michael's, St. Paul of the Cross and the Methodist church, Though the latter has since ceased services and was listed for sale in 2025.

 The two primary schools are Burtonwood Community Primary School and St Paul of the Cross Primary School.
 The village does not have a secondary school or college and the nearest high school is Great Sankey High School, which has a sixth form attached to it.
 Also Hope Academy in nearby Newton-le-Willows and Priestley Sixth Form College in Warrington town centre is the nearest specialised sixth form college.

 Burtonwood village also has two doctors' surgeries, known as Burtonwood Surgery on Clay Lane, and Kinnock Park Surgery.
 There is also a large Co-operative store brand new since 2018 (Chapel Lane), as you walk into the village there is a fish and chip shop, a Village Barbers, a beauty salon and a Lloyd's chemist and a post office, located on Chapel Lane.

 There are two recreational parks.
 Burtonwood also has three nature reserves.
 Wheatacre Woods (access via Clay Lane / Gorsey Lane), the Old Colliery Moss (access via Bold Lane / Back Lane) and an area known as the Burtonwood Nature Park which is accessed primarily from the footpath adjacent to the bowling greens behind Burtonwood Community Centre.

 More information can be found on the Burtonwood Village history on the Burtonwood Village Facebook site.